Beef Enchilada Rice Casserole

 Instructions

-- Preheat the oven to 350° and lightly grease a 9×13 casserole dish.
+- Preheat the oven to 350°F and lightly grease a 9×13 casserole dish.
 (This casserole can actually be cooked right in the 12-inch skillet that you use to cook beef and vegetables or in a separate 9×13 casserole dish.)

 - Slice onions and bell peppers and saute until softened.
 Add tomatoes and garlic and saute until garlic is fragrant.